psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 This being the animal licensing day the court was crowded with persons interested.

 On the application of Mr. Robert Dyer, of the old King’s Arms, the mayor addressed him on the complaint which had been made respecting the bad conduct of his house.
 At a meeting of the Council, remarks were made which the magistrates were bound to notice, and should the same course be pursued the license would be refused another year.
 Applicant said Mr. John Dyer had better put the saddle on himself than him, for his houses were let to bad characters and allowed nothing of the sort in his house.
 Mr. Dyer said he had given the parties notice to quit.
-Mr. W. Mew, as proprietor of the old King's Arms, denied the statements made in the Council, and said the police had been most improperly charged with partiality in their conduct, Mr. Jenkins, of the White Hart, and Hollywood, of the Tontine Tap had similar admonitions.
+Mr. W. Mew, as proprietor of the old King's Arms, denied the statements made in the Council, and said the police had been most improperly charged with partiality in their conduct.
+Mr. Jenkins, of the White Hart, and Hollywood, of the Tontine Tap had similar admonitions.

 ```